inkognitro/react-app-tutorial/02-authentication.md

 );
 ```

-As you can see, we used the `BrowserCurrentUserRepository`.
+We use the `BrowserCurrentUserRepository` in .
 It is using the browser's local storage and
-therefore not really suitable for testing.
+therefore is not suitable for testing.

 As you already might have noticed, it exists a `src/App.test.tsx` file,
 provided by [create-react-app](https://create-react-app.dev).
 As we learned above, the contained `<App />` in `App.test.tsx` should be bootstrapped with other services than
 implementations for the browser: Tests just run locally in the console, not in the browser.